tianrui-wei/libsystemctlm-soc/tests/rtl-bridges/pcie/refdesign-sim.md

 $ sudo make install
 ```

-## Install Verilator in the Ubuntu LTS 20.04 VM
+## Install Verilator in the Ubuntu cloud image

 Download and install Verilator v4.010 by issuing the following commands in
 the VM: